Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

 On abortion rights

-Neither Truss or Sunak have strongly supported women’s reproductive rights during their political careers.
+Neither Ms Truss nor Mr Sunak have strongly supported women’s reproductive rights during their political careers.

 Rishi Sunak

-Sunak, who served as the chancellor throughout the Covid-19 pandemic before resigning from the position last month, has abstained from all major votes on abortion rights since becoming an MP in 2015.
+Mr Sunak, who served as the chancellor throughout the pandemic before resigning from the position last month, has abstained from all major votes on abortion rights since becoming an MP in 2015.

 He failed to support bills on key abortion rights issues, such as a 2018 bill that would have introduced “buffer-zones” outside abortion clinics across the UK and abstained on the vote to continue the “pills by post” scheme introduced during the pandemic.